Last updated: 31 July 2020 at 1.15pm

-From 6 June, gathering numbers will increase and additional businesses can reopen, as part of significant changes coming into effect in Phase 3 of the COVID-19 WA roadmap.
+From Saturday 27 June, the number of people permitted to gather increased and additional businesses could reopen, as part of significant changes coming into effect in Phase 4 of the WA Roadmap.

 On this page you will find:

 - Your wellbeing